-20.1 Rights to Copies
+Rights to Copies

-Subject to Rule 20.2 below, the Overview and Scrutiny Committee will be entitled to copies of any document which is in the possession or control of the Executive and which contains material relating to:

-- (a) any business transacted at a meeting of the Executive or its Committees; - (b) any decision taken by an individual member; or - (c) any executive decision by an Officer acting under powers delegated by the Leader/Executive.
+- 20.1.
+Subject to Rule 20.2 below, the Overview and Scrutiny Committee will be entitled to copies of any document which is in the possession or control of the Executive and which contains material relating to: - any business transacted at a meeting of the Executive or its Committees; - any decision taken by an individual member; or - any executive decision by an Officer acting under powers delegated by the Leader/Executive.

-20.2 Limit on Rights
+Limit on Rights

-The Overview and Scrutiny Committee will not be entitled to:

-- (a) any document that is in draft form, or - (b) any part of a document that contains exempt or confidential information, unless that information is relevant to (i) an action or decision they are reviewing or scrutinising or intend to scrutinise or (ii) any review contained in any programme of work of the Overview and Scrutiny Committee.
+- 20.2.
+The Overview and Scrutiny Committee will not be entitled to: - any document that is in draft form, or - any part of a document that contains exempt or confidential information, unless that information is relevant to (i) an action or decision they are reviewing or scrutinising or intend to scrutinise or (ii) any review contained in any programme of work of the Overview and Scrutiny Committee.